Coronavirus: Travel Information

-These tickets may be refunded by cancelling your booking, however, the refund must be requested and where tickets have been printed they must be received no later than 28 days after the date of travel.
+These tickets may be refunded by cancelling your booking.
+However, you must request a refund, and where tickets have been printed, they must be received no later than 28 days after the date of travel.

-Advance tickets are non-refundable, you may only amend your booking prior to the train's departure.
+Advance tickets are non-refundable; you may only amend your booking before the train's departure.
 We will not be able to process a refund if a rebooking is made after the travel date has passed.

 My train was cancelled, can I get a refund?

-If the train you were due to travel on was cancelled after you booked your tickets you can claim compensation directly from the Train Operating Company.
+If the train you were due to travel on was cancelled after you booked your tickets, you could claim compensation directly from the Train Operating Company.